fetchai/agents-aea/docs/package-imports.md

 ## Name and author

-When you create a package, you should consider changing the author and the name of the package.
+When you create a package, you must change the author name in the package to match your author handle.
 You can find these inside the `.yaml` file of your newly created package.